cltl/EL-long-tail-phenomena/README.md

 Section 5 is based mostly on the notebook `System Analysis (Micro).ipynb`, and complemented by some findings from the notebook `System Analysis (Macro).ipynb`.
 These two notebooks rely on the objects that are pre-cached by the `Load.ipynb` notebook, containing the system disambiguation output by all systems on the datasets.

 Feel welcome to rerun the notebook to validate and inspect their results.
 All analysis notebooks run really quick (within a minute).
-The `Load.ipynb` notebook takes longer to run, around two hours in total.
+The `Load.ipynb` notebook takes longer to run, around two hours in total, so perhaps it is a good idea not to rerun this one.

 The green markers inside the notebooks help the reader relate the analysis in the notebook to the plots in the paper.
 For example, in `Data analysis` part 6) PageRank distribution of instances, we have a pointer "Section 4.2 of the paper".